 I’ve got a good ‘dad’ joke for you.
 What’s the number one key to a great Thanksgiving?
 The tur-key!
 Ha ha!
 But seriously, the turkey is key.
 If you are hosting Thanksgiving, you’re thinking about the best way to roast a turkey at least a month in advance.
 Just like this guy from Family Feud, you’ve got turkey on the brain.

 Simple Turkey Brine & Oven Roasted Turkey

-Without a doubt, the star of Thanksgiving dinner is the turkey!
+Without a doubt, the star of Thanksgiving dinner is the oven roasted turkey!
 It has to be moist, succulent, and so flavorful!
 But most importantly it needs to be easy and straightforward to make.
 And that’s where my super simple Turkey Brine & Roast Turkey recipe comes in!

 For me, the simpler the turkey brine, the better.
 My brine has only 3 ingredients: